-Measurements of horizontal wind, temperature and humidity from the low-level legs A to G are shown in Figure 4.
-The track begins ahead of the front at point A from which it runs roughly parallel to the front at 40 m altitude before ascending to 300 m altitude at point B and turning towards the front, which it crosses at 1510 UTC (transect BC).
+Measurements of horizontal wind, temperature, and humidity from the low-level legs A-G are shown in Fig. 4.
+The track begins ahead of the front at point A from which it runs roughly parallel to the front at 40-m altitude before ascending to 300-m altitude at point B and turning toward the front, which it crosses at 1510 UTC (transect BC).
 At point C it turns to run parallel with the front in the cold sector.
-At point D it turns back towards the front, which it crosses around 1545 UTC (transect DE).
+At point D it turns back toward the front, which it crosses around 1545 UTC (transect DE).
 Finally, at point E the circuit turns to run parallel with the front in the warm sector.
-Point F is the point along the leg EG which is closest to point B in the front-relative frame of reference (see Figure 1).
-Exact closure was not achieved because of the difficulty in forecasting the frontal velocity in real time, however the error is small.
+Point F is the point along the leg EG that is closest to point B in the front-relative frame of reference (see Fig. 1).
+Exact closure was not achieved because of the difficulty in forecasting the frontal velocity in real time; however, the error is small.

-Away from the front each of the four variables shown in Figure 4 are roughly constant: there is a 30 m s-1 south-southwesterly flow ahead of the front at 300 m and a 15 m s-1 westerly flow behind, there is a temperature difference of 4 K between the air masses and a specific humidity difference of 1.5 g kg-1.
-Clark and Parker (2014) classify a series of NCFRs observed over the UK into three types, based on the magnitude of wind veer across the front and drop in wind speed.
-The strong reduction in windspeed across the front evident in Figure 4 suggests this is their 'Type B' NCFR, which they suggest is unlikely to be tornadic.
+Away from the front, each of the four variables shown in Fig. 4 are roughly constant: there is a $30 \text{ m s}^{-1}$ southsouthwesterly flow ahead of the front at 300 m and a $15 \text{ m s}^{-1}$ westerly flow behind, and there is a temperature difference of 4K between the air masses and a specific humidity difference of $1.5 \text{ g kg}^{-1}$ .
+Clark and Parker (2014) classify a series of NCFRs observed over the United Kingdom into three types, based on the magnitude of wind veer across the front and drop in wind speed.
+The strong reduction in wind speed across the front that is evident in Fig. 4 suggests this is their "type B" NCFR, which they suggest is unlikely to be tornadic.

-In the vicinity of the front there is a remarkable contrast between the frontal structure in the two transects.
-Transect BC exhibits a single sharp transition in wind velocity and temperature, with a change in the along-front wind of 14 m s^{-1} over a horizontal distance of 600 m, equating to a shear vorticity of 0.023 s^{-1} .
-In transect DE the wind direction and humidity fields both exhibit two distinct transition regions spaced a distance 12 km apart.
-Both transects also have spikes in the humidity field at the front crossings which are likely due to a combination of precipitation and the response time of the instruments.
+In the vicinity of the front, there is a remarkable contrast between the frontal structure in the two transects.
+Transect BC exhibits a single sharp transition in wind velocity and temperature, with a change in the alongfront wind of $14 \text{ m s}^{-1}$ over a horizontal distance of 600 m, equating to a shear vorticity of $0.023 \text{ s}^{-1}$ .
+In transect DE both the wind direction and humidity fields exhibit two distinct transition regions spaced 12 km apart.
+Both transects also have spikes in the humidity field at the front crossings that are likely due to a combination of precipitation and the response time of the instruments.